Updated: Aug 21

 Deanne Holmes NSW Australia

 Deanne lives with her 4 rabbits in a small town in the Hunter Region of NSW.
 She enjoys movies, she is a big animal lover and she loves spending time outdoors in the park with her nephew and camping when she can.
 Being a sufferer of Idiopathic Hypersomnia Deanne understands how frustrating and lonely it can sometimes be.
 She sees the Idiopathic Hypersomnia Awareness Week as a great opportunity to educate and connect with others so that they feel more supported and not so alone along the way.
 Amanda and Deanne are also two of the admins of the Idiopathic Hypersomnia Australia Facebook support group.
 Please note: The IHAW Ambassador opportunity is available to everyone.
 IHAW Ambassadors are not selected, in fact to date everyone that has volunteered and made the commitment to be an IHAW Ambassador has been given the opportunity to be one.
 We advertise the IHAW Ambassador opportunity on our IHAW website page and we post about it regularly on our social media including in paid targeted ads (paid for by me personally) because I want to give as many different people the opportunity to participate as possible.
-If you would like to be involved next year or if know someone who might be interested, tell them about it! we look forward to hearing from new people.
-You can fill in our IHAW Ambassador form and we will be in touch early next year when we start planing for the 2019 IHAW.
-Michelle Chadwick IHAW Project Coordinator
+If you would like to be involved next year or if know someone who might be interested, tell them about it! we look forward to hearing from new people. https://www.hypersomnolenceaustralia.org.au/becomeanambassador Michelle Chadwick IHAW Project Coordinator